Robbie Grossman Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, which ranks 11th in the league.
+- The pitching staff for the Astros has a collective 9.3 K/9, the ninth-best in MLB.

-- The Astros have a 3.76 team ERA that ranks sixth among all MLB pitching staffs.
+- The Astros have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.

-- Astros pitchers combine to rank 13th in baseball in home runs allowed (14 total, 1.1 per game).
+- Astros pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- The Astros will look to Garcia (0-1) in his third start this season.
+- Brown (1-0) gets the start for the Astros, his third of the season.

-- His last time out was on Saturday against the Minnesota Twins, when the right-hander went four innings, surrendering four earned runs while giving up six hits.
+- In his last time out on Sunday, the righty threw seven innings against the Minnesota Twins, allowing no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.